Gutrila-DFTB/Gutrila-DFTB.github.io/src/pages/blog/posts/how-to-create-an-animated-border-with-tailwind.md

 ## Conclusion

-The only limit is your imagination, you should now be able to experiment with gradients and animations to get unique effects! 🎨✨
+The only limit is your imagination, you should now be able to experiment with gradients and animations to get unique effects!
+Keep up your determination!🎨✨